t-brandt/orvara/README.rst

 -----
 Once a .fits file from the output of the MCMC is generated, you can produce several plots of an orbit by running the following in the command line in the root directory of the repo.
-To do this, specify the path to the directory containing the .fits MCMC output file.
+To do this, specify the path to the .fits MCMC output file within the configuration file.

 .. code-block:: bash

-    plot_orbit --output-dir /path/to/output --config-file path/to/config.ini
+    plot_orbit --output-dir /path/to/output path/to/config.ini

 You can access the help menu with the --help flag as follows.